h2non/oml/README.md

 ```

 Take a look to the [syntax reference](https://github.com/h2non/oml#syntax-reference)
-to see the all the supported syntax features
+for more defaults and supported features

 ## Features